rahmedy/ReadMe-Genarator/README.md

 Installation:

-To installrun the following command: npm i
+To install, run the following command: npm i